How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 Ready for liftoff: get ready for a successful sale

-Just as mankind has accomplished amazing feats, such as landing on the moon, you can get to the point where your home is ready to show off and attract potential buyers.
+Just as mankind has accomplished amazing feats, such as landing on the moon, you can arrive at the point where your home is ready to show off and attract potential buyers.
 You can overcome the hurdle of getting started by setting small and achievable goals within your time window.
 Once you get started, one area at a time, you’ll increase your motivation by seeing your progress along the way.

 Partnering with an experienced real estate agent will make the entire process easier.
 Use HomeLight’s Agent Match to find a top agent who can help you identify the best resources in your area to clean out your home and get the value that you deserve.